Ubiquiti UniFi Protect G4 Doorbell

 Best for

-Homes already using UniFi Protect that want a doorbell that records locally, avoids subscriptions, and blends cleanly into a single-camera ecosystem for monitoring and playback.
+Best for people already using UniFi Protect who want a doorbell that records locally, avoids monthly fees, and fits into the same camera/NVR ecosystem.

 Not for